Sky Broadband: On Demand

 Sky have created On Demand, which will combine Sky Broadband and Sky+ HD to offer a true on-demand service using the Ethernet socket of the Sky+ HD box and the Sky Broadband router.
 Sky Customers will be able to connect their Sky router to their Sky+ HD box via an Ethernet cable or Wi-Fi adapter, and stream content directly to their television.
 Unlike other VOD services, On Demand video will count towards a users data usage.

 Now Broadband

 Now Broadband (stylised as NOW Broadband) is a brand name of contract-free pricing plans that offer broadband internet and telephone service on a budget.
 It was launched in Summer 2016 as Now TV Combo, and was rebranded in early 2018 as Now Broadband.
-It is a brand extension of Sky's Now TV, an over-the-top internet television service which offers multichannel television and video-on-demand content on a budget.
+It is a brand extension of Sky's Now, an over-the-top internet television service which offers multichannel television and video-on-demand content on a budget.

 Controversy

 On 21 September 2010, the website of ACS:Law was subjected to a DDoS attack as part of Operation Payback.
-After the site came back online a 350MB file was uploaded containing spreadsheets listing more than 8,000 Sky broadband customers accused of making unauthorized downloads of adult films.
+After the site came back online a 350 MB file was uploaded containing spreadsheets listing more than 8,000 Sky broadband customers accused of making unauthorized downloads of adult films.
 This raised issues concerning Sky not following Data Protection Act guidelines.